PHRABAL/DRL-Reacher/report.md

 ### Hyperparameters
 A learning rate of 1e-4 on each DNN and batch size of 128 were used along with replay buffer size of 1e5, gamma .99 and Tau of 1e-3.
-There was no change to the default Ornstein-Uhlenbeck noise parameters.
+There was no change to the default Ornstein-Uhlenbeck noise parameters (0.15 theta and 0.2 sigma.)

 ## Results and Future Work